 In 2012, Danny was not listed in any national, state, county, or local database as a missing person or as an open case.
 It was as if Danny had never existed and his kidnapping and disappearance had never happened.
 In February of 2012, his mother passed away; his father had passed away in 2010.

 In March of 2012, a group of five Surfside residents recognized the need to reboot the system and to seek justice.
 The group, alumni of Beach High, three of whom personally knew Danny from the Surfside neighborhood, decided that Danny should not be forgotten.
 A crime and tragedy of this magnitude deserved being attended to, no matter how cold the trail may be.
-Led by attorney Paul Novack, a former Mayor of the Town of Surfside, they began an exhaustive review of the case and a relentless new search for clues, evidence, and answers.
+Led by prominent attorney Paul Novack, a former Mayor of the Town of Surfside, they began an exhaustive review of the case and a relentless new search for clues, evidence, and answers.
 On their own, the volunteers opened and pursued an unprecedented investigation.
-Thousands of hours of effort, including the identification and analysis of tens of thousands of pages of documents, and the discovery of living witnesses and still existing physical evidence, drastically changed the ‘temperature’ of the case.
+Through thousands of hours of effort, including identifying, obtaining, and analyzing tens of thousands of pages of documents, discovery and interviews of living witnesses, reconsideration and use of still existing physical evidence, the volunteers drastically changed the ‘temperature’ of the case.

 The volunteers discovered the context and underpinnings of the crime.
 In the months before the kidnapping, Aaron Goldman had been meeting with federal agents about the operation of Five Points Bank.
 Goldman was an original member of the Board of Directors, and he complained about unsecured loans being fostered by the bank’s new officers.
-Those loans included money and assets flowing to associates of Jimmy Hoffa, Meyer Lansky, Santo Trafficante, … and Miami’s State Attorney.
+Those loans included cash and assets flowing to associates of Jimmy Hoffa, Meyer Lansky, Santo Trafficante, all of whom were present locally, as well as to friends of establishment figures such as Dade County’s State Attorney.

 On Thursday, March 24, 1966, the Five Points Bank criminal investigation was presented to a Federal Grand Jury as a racketeering and conspiracy case.
 By Monday morning, Danny was gone forever.
-Coincidence?
-Or was Danny’s father unofficially “sentenced” to a lifetime of pain….
+This was not a coincidence.
+Danny’s father had been “sentenced” to a lifetime of pain.

 A variety of schemes and schemers crossed paths in a most tragic way, especially for Danny and others who did not survive.
 To fully understand and properly interpret the context of Danny’s case, the posse examined many other crimes committed before, during, and after 1966.
 Shocking links were found to exist amongst many cases.